 Average power consumption: 50uW

 Battery life longer than 5 years.
 (Note: peak power requirement may dictate battery technology choice.
 E.G. coin cell may not provide peak power sufficient for longest range)

+Low-power consumption and low-latency data delivery

+One technical approach to achieve this is to use a LP-WUR (low-power wake-up receiver) described in [10].
+It has been shown in [10] that the average power consumption of a STA is less than 10 µW at a data delivery latency at 100 ms.

-Parameterizable – the longest range and lowest power may not be available simultaneously.
+3. Parameterizable – the longest range and lowest power may not be available simultaneously.